-If an employee is not given his/her PMG by the annual review date, the employee's merit increase shall be processed within twenty-one (21) calendar days following the above due date and be retroactive to the PMG annual review date.
-(If the PMG is an overall "met").
+If an employee is not given their performance evaluation by the annual review date and the performance evaluation is expected to be an overall "met," the employee's merit increase shall be processed within 21 calendar days following the above due date and be retroactive to the performance evaluation annual review date.

-K. Departmental Policies
+H. Departmental Policies

-The City will notify employees and Unit I of new or revised written City or Departmental policies affecting unit employees as soon after release as possible.
+The City will notify employees and Unit 1 of new or revised written City or Departmental policies affecting unit employees as soon after release as possible.
 The City shall post on their bulletin boards any new policies and/or revisions in City or written department policies and procedures affecting Unit I employees.
-Notice shall remain posted for no less than twenty-one (21) working days.
-Review of policy and procedure revisions shall be included in employee group meetings when appropriate and practical to do so.
+Notice shall remain posted for no less than 21 calendar days.
+Review of policy and procedure revisions shall be included in employee group meetings when appropriate.